 For example, Paul is a 45-year-old construction worker that mainly does high-rise products.
 Fully underwritten life insurance is costly, but since he is part of a union that provides insurance for its members, he is able to get coverage by talking to his union’s plan administrator.

 Employee benefits is another route for life insurance with no medical or lifestyle questions on the application.
-It is worth the while of anyone in a risky career to see how much life insurance is available through their employee-sponsored plan.
+It is worth the while of anyone in a risky career to see how much life insurance is available through their employer-sponsored plan.

 A Word of Caution about Association and Group Coverage